parroty/chef-cookbook-elixir/README.md

 It's configured to download the rpm file listed in the following.
 In order to use different ones, check `node[:elixir][:package][:yum][***]` parameters.

 - http://rpm.pbone.net/

+##### Others
+- "esl" package is used for erlang installation by default, but it can be changed by changing `node[:elixir][:erlang_install_method]`
+    - If the OS is RHEL5.x, "source" installation is forced, as esl package is not avialble.